peteanderson80/Matterport3DSimulator/README.md

 At each viewpoint location, the agent can pan and elevate the camera.
 The agent can also choose to move between viewpoints.
 The precise details of the agent's observations and actions are configurable.

+## Tasks

+Currently the simulator supports one task.
+We hope this will grow.

+### Room-to-Room (R2R) Navigation Task

+Please refer to [specific instructions](tasks/R2R/Readme.md) to setup and run this task.

 ## Installation / Build Instructions

 ### Prerequisites

+A C++ compiler with C++11 support is required.
 Matterport3D Simulator has several dependencies:
 - [OpenCV](http://opencv.org/) >= 2.4 including 3.x
 - [OpenGL](https://www.opengl.org/)
 - [OSMesa](https://www.mesa3d.org/osmesa.html)